-The Board of Directors held five meetings during the Company's 1994 fiscal year.
-During the 1994 fiscal year, the Audit Committee consisted of Albert Cohen and Reynold L. Hoover and met on two occasions.
+The Board of Directors held four meetings and acted by unanimous written consent three times during the Company's 1995 fiscal year.
+During the 1995 fiscal year, the Audit Committee consisted of Albert Cohen and Reynold L. Hoover and met on two occasions.
 The Audit Committee is responsible for reviewing the scope of audit and other related services provided by the Company's auditors.
-During the 1994 fiscal year, the Compensation Committee consisted of Aldo A. Croatti, Chairman, Albert Cohen and Donald J. Evans and met on two occasions.
-The Compensation Committee is responsible for reviewing and approving the Company's executive compensation program.
+During the 1995 fiscal year, the Compensation Committee consisted of Aldo A. Croatti, Chairman, Albert Cohen and Donald J. Evans and met on two occasions.
+The Compensation Committee is responsible for reviewing and approving the

+Company's executive compensation program.
 The Company does not have a standing nominating committee.

-Each Director attended at least 75% of all of the meetings of the Board of Directors and of the committees of which he was a member held during the last fiscal year.
+Each Director attended at least 75% of all of the meetings of the Board of Directors and of the committees of which the Director was a member held during the last fiscal year.